Our Story

 In 2015 we started our next grand family adventure: DIY building our dream farmhouse.

-We started small with running utilities, water the existing orchard, and clean out the shed/barn on the 7 acre property.
+We started small with running utilities, water to the existing orchard, and a clean out of the shed/barn on the 7 acre property.

 January 2016 we broke ground!